 How to find Epsilon Lyrae.
 Epsilon Lyrae is wonderfully easy to find.
 It’s not as bright as Vega, the constellation Lyra’s brightest star.
-It’s not far from Vega on the sky’s dome, though, and Lyra’s brightness, plus the distinctive shape of the constellation Lyra (see chart at right), can help you spot Epsilon Lyra.

 With the eye, the gap between Vega and Epsilon Lyrae only amounts to the width of your little finger at an arm length away.
 As a fun bonus, you can see Vega and Epsilon Lyrae in a single binocular field.

 You might also find Vega by looking for the brightest star in the famous Summer Triangle asterism.
-Just remember, Epsilon Lyrae, though not as bright as Vega, shines near this brighter, beacon star.
+Just remember, Epsilon Lyrae, though not as bright as Vega, shines near this brighter beacon star.

-From our mid-northern latitudes, Epsilon Lyrae and its constellation Lyra the Harp shine for at least part of the night all year round.
+From mid-northern latitudes, Epsilon Lyrae and its constellation Lyra the Harp shine for at least part of the night all year round.
 Epsilon Lyrae graces the nighttime from dusk until dawn on Northern Hemisphere summer nights.
 It’s high overhead on northern autumn evenings.
 In northern winter, this star appears both in the northwest sky after dusk, and then in the northeast sky before dawn.
 When northern spring arrives in March, Epsilon Lyrae rises before midnight, then shines for rest of the night.

-Epsilon Lyrae’s position is RA: 18h 44m 18.5s, dec: +39° 40′ 12.4″
+Epsilon Lyrae 1 is at RA: 18h 44m 20.3s, Dec: +39° 40′ 12.4″

 Epsilon Lyrae 2 is at RA: 18h 44m 22.8s, Dec: +39° 36′ 45.8″